eHealthAfrica/devops-technical-test/README.md

 A Docker container running our Flask service in AWS

 Please write the required Terraform configuration files to do this including any Dockerfiles and scripts, you can package this up as a .tar.gz to send it over.
-We don't expect you to spend a long time on this but please be descriptive in what you would of done if time allowed.
+We don't expect you to spend a long time on this but please be descriptive in what you would have done if time allowed.

 A narrative of the approach taken